retepicheep/RangerArm/SETUP.md

      2) Put the path to the arduino-cli minus the file name into the Arduino:Path field.

+     3) create a build folder in the RangerArm folder. *Note:* Do NOT put *anything* in the folder.

 ## 3) Download Libraries

     Run the scripts in your terminal.